sdv-dev/RDT/README.md

 4          1.388534e+18
 ```

-### Reverse the transformed data
+### 3. Reverse the transformed data

-You can also revese the transformed data using the same transformer:
+If you want reverse the transformed data, you can do so by calling
+`transformer.reverse_transform` method:

 ```python
 transformer.reverse_transform(transformed_data).head(5)
 ```

-And the output, which is a `pandas.DataFrame`, will be the reverse transformed data:
+The output includes the specified column data transformed after the reverse:

 ```
   date_account_created